palexster/wedding/content/schedule.md

 ### Friday:

+ - 5:15
+    - Wedding party rehearses at the church.

- - 6:00 - 9:00 pm
+ - 6:30 - 9:00 pm
     - Rehearsal Dinner at the Farmhouse (Willow-Witt), all are welcome, please RSVP.

 ### Saturday:

  - 8:30 - 9:30am
-   - Beautiful breakfast buffet at Willow-Witt (please RSVP)
+   - Breakfast at Willow-Witt.
  - 1:30 pm
-    - Wedding ceremony at Our Lady of the Mountain Catholic Church
+    - Wedding ceremony at Our Lady of the Mountain Catholic Church.
  - 3:30-4 pm
-    - Gather at Willow-Witt for appetizer and social hour
+    - Gather at Willow-Witt for appetizer and social hour.
  - 5:00 pm
-    - Outdoor dinner
+    - Outdoor dinner.
  - 7:00 pm
     - Cake and dancing.